oxidecomputer/crucible/tools/dtrace/README.md

 # Oxide DTrace Crucible scripts

+Select DTrace scripts are packaged up (by ../make-dtrace.sh) and added to the global zone on each sled.
+If you add a script here and wish to make it part of the scripts added to the global zone, include it in that make-dtrace script.

 ## all_downstairs.d
 A DTrace script to show IOs coming and going on all downstairs as well as the work task geting new work, performing the work and completing the work.
 Stats